miracum/dqa-dqastats/README.md

 remotes::install_github("miracum/dqa-dqastats")
 ```

+Note: A working LaTeX installation is a prerequisite for using this software (e.g. using the R package [`tinytex`](https://yihui.org/tinytex/)!

 # Configuration

 The database connection can be configured using environment variables.
 These can be set using the base R command `Sys.setenv()`.